Aliucord/documentation/theme-dev/README.md

 ### General Strings

-> General Strings are used for both dark and light mode, mostly used for smaller things
+> General Strings are used mostly used for smaller things, such as toasts and other text colors.**

 | String          | Purpose                 |
 | ---------------- |:-----------------------:|